web3jt/bitcoin-new-block/README.md

-# Play Sound When A New Block Comes
+# Play Sound When Every New Block Comes

 - `yarn`
 - `yarn start`